Skip to main content

 Scrum events are the heartbeat of the Scrum methodology.
 Without the events, Scrum can very quickly become a very hard-to-follow and messy process.
 Especially important with new teams, I encourage folks to implement Scrum as it is written in the Scrum Guide, run a few sprint iterations and then determine what needs to be adapted to best-fit the team.

-Note: You’ve probably noticed we didn’t talk about a sprint board (sometimes called a Kanban board, but that’s a whole separate discussion) in this article at all.
+Note: You’ve probably noticed we didn’t talk about a sprint board (sometimes called a Kanban board) in this article.
 That’s because it's not a core element of any of the Scrum events.
-Sprint boards are excellent tools to use in each event, but they are not a required element.
+Sprint boards are excellent tools to use in each event, but are not a required element.

 Handy-Dandy Comparison Chart